 “Through policy advocacy, we can make a disproportionately big impact,” Plucker says, “and philanthropic support makes a very big difference.
 There’s a lot of bang for the buck in this area.”

-In the past decade, Ilenna Jones has graduated from Dartmouth College, studied under the direction of a Nobel Prize winner, worked in a Johns Hopkins laboratory, and started a PhD in neuroscience at the University of Pennsylvania.
+In the past decade, Ilenna Jones (pictured above) has graduated from Dartmouth College, studied under the direction of a Nobel Prize winner, worked in a Johns Hopkins laboratory, and started a PhD in neuroscience at the University of Pennsylvania.
 She hopes someday to advance treatments for neuropsychotic illnesses, such as schizophrenia.
-Looking back, Jones considers her CTY genetics and genomics summer courses a launching pad for that success— and knows her family’s finances nearly rendered it an impossibility.
+Looking back, Jones considers her CTY genetics and genomics summer courses a launching pad for that success—and knows her family’s finances nearly rendered it an impossibility.

 Thanks to a full scholarship to CTY, Jones tackled challenging scientific material and became empowered by her increasing ability to grasp it.
 She thrived among a group of teens who, like her, sought to learn for learning’s sake.
 CTY sparked her hunger for that intellectually engaged community, and she’s pursued it ever since.
 “CTY was a turning point for me,” Jones says.
 “It allowed me to turn toward the direction I’ve taken and form the goals I have now.
 And I’ve never taken that for granted.”